-Velocity sells its products through nearly all major domestic mass merchants and sporting goods retailers, and has established a strong e-commerce platform to allow for flexibility in a changing retail environment.
-The four largest customers represent 44% of gross sales in 2018.
-Three represent the major sales channels; mass merchant, e-commerce, and regional retail, while the fourth represents the Junior Reserves Officers Training Corps (JROTC) contract award.
+Velocity sells its products through nearly all major domestic mass merchants and sporting goods retailers and has established a strong e-commerce platform to allow for flexibility in a changing retail environment.
+The three largest customers represented 39% of gross sales in 2019 and represented the major sales channels; mass merchant, e-commerce, and regional retail.